ExodusMovement/schemasafe/README.md

 When the `verbose` options is set to `true`, `@exodus/schemasafe` also outputs:

 - `value`: The data value that caused the error
-- `schemaPath`: an array of keys indicating which sub-schema failed
+- `schemaPath`: a JSON pointer string as an URI fragment indicating which sub-schema failed, e.g. `#/type`

 ```js
 const schema = {